mickfuzz/phd4/_posts/thesis_chapters/2025-1-7-Culture.md

 ## Part Five : Synthesis in relation to Issues of inclusive pedagogy UDL, UMC, MOE, PBL.

+- Synthesis of characteristics; step based / template, Germ cell GDPs, playtesting as medium for develoment of idioculture,
+- Final analysis with UMC, UDL, MOE - bring complexity here
+- Role of the methodology / DBR .
+FI to bring this process / analysis out -

 ### The interaction of flexible deign practices, the collection of Game Design Patterns, stepwise scaffolding of learning environments and new understandings of agency.